aconz2/archive-testing/readme.md

 # pack

 So everything above is pertaining to unpacking an archive.
 What about when we want to pack the archive, how can we do so in an efficient manner?
-Again we only care about directories and regular files, we won't attempt to detect hardlinks (I think) and we won't do any filtering/ignoring.
+Again we only care about directories and regular files, we won't attempt to detect hardlinks (I think) and we won't do any filtering/ignoring, and we will not hit any permission issues (and if we do we'll just ignore them).
 Just iterate over a dir recursively and make the archive.
 And the dir will on tmpfs (this has a file name limit of 255 which simplifies using `getdents64`).

 ## directory listing

 Ignoring the archive format v0 layed out above for a moment, one nice approach is a depth first traversal limited to say 32 dirs deep for example.
-This bounds the number of open fd's because at the deepest part of the tree there is one dirfd open at each level in the tree.
+This bounds the number of open fd's because at any time there is one dirfd open at each level in the tree.

-syscalls when listing the directory `.`, depth first
+syscalls when listing the directory `.`, depth first:

-#### `fs::read_dir+glibc+debug`
+#### `fs::read_dir+glibc+debug` (`list_dir`)

 ```
 statx(AT_FDCWD, ".", AT_STATX_SYNC_AS_STAT, STATX_ALL, {stx_mask=STATX_ALL|STATX_MNT_ID|STATX_SUBVOL, stx_attributes=0, stx_mode=S_IFDIR|0755, stx_size=58, ...}) = 0